MannLabs/alphatims/README.md

 ```
 ### Python and jupyter notebooks

-AlphaTims can be imported as a python package into any python script or notebook with the command `import alphatims` if the conda environment is activated with `conda activate alphatims`.
+AlphaTims can be imported as a python package into any python script or notebook with the command `import alphatims`.
 An [exemplary jupyter notebook](nbs/example_analysis.ipynb) is present in the [nbs folder](nbs).

 ## Under the hood